 If a field trip needs to be changed due to weather concerns, construction, facility closure, etc., an email will be sent to Parents as soon as the trip is confirmed to change.
-If spontaneous walking trips are taken, staff will post information telling where the group is going and when they will return.
-On all field trips, staff will carry first aid supplies, attendance, registration information, emergency medications and a program cell phone.
+If walking trips are taken, staff will post information telling where the group is going and when they will return.
+On all field trips, staff will carry first aid supplies, attendance, registration information, emergency medications, and a program cell phone.

-- White Level – Non-Swimmer: camper is not allowed to go in the water, but may play in a designated area away from the water.
+- White Level – Non-Swimmer: Camper is not allowed to go in the water, but may play in a designated area away from the water.

-- Yellow Level – Intermediate Swimmer: camper has intermediate swimming skills.
+- Yellow Level – Intermediate Swimmer: Camper has intermediate swimming skills.
 They can tread water for at least 20 seconds; swim with arm action and some side breathing; and have been introduced to deep water.
-They may swim anywhere within the designated swim area of the swimming pool with water levels up to six feet.
+They may swim anywhere within the designated swim area of the swimming pool with water levels up to six feet deep.
 In a beach setting, they will be expected to remain in water no deeper than chest level.
 They may use water slides dropping into water up to six feet deep.

-- Green Level – Advanced Swimmer: camper has advanced swimming skills.
+- Green Level – Advanced Swimmer: Camper has advanced swimming skills.
 They can tread water for at least one minute; swim for an extended period of time with arm action and side breathing; and are comfortable in deep water.
 They may swim in water deeper than six feet.
 In a beach setting, they will be expected to remain in water no deeper than chest level.
 They may use water slides dropping into water up to six feet deep.